 A stable internet connection offers a lot of conveniences to end-users.
-A fast and reliable internet connection means you can complete tasks with much less hassle.
-You can check email without delay, attend a business conference without interruption, run your business smoothly, or even binge-watching your favorite series, and many more.
-With a stable internet connection, we can work, educate ourselves, entertain ourselves and save money.
-From improving casual internet browsing to faster video streaming, the benefits of high-speed internet are worth the investment.
+You can check your email without delay, attend an online business conference without interruption, run your business smoothly, or even binge-watching your favorite series, and many more.
+However, without a fast and reliable internet connection, you can experience Verizon Fios disconnecting from the network.

 No one likes it when the internet connection keeps on dropping, lagging, or disconnecting.
 It causes headaches and troubles.
 It may even become financially detrimental to end-users.
 However, the good thing is you can fix these issues with troubleshooting steps on your own.

-There are several reasons why Verizon FiOS keeps on disconnecting, which tend to come and go randomly.
-These arise from:
+There are several reasons why Verizon FiOS keeps on disconnecting, which tends to come and go randomly.
+They arise from:

 Modem or Router Problem